 There’s an actual blacksmith that makes these swords.
 He lives about 10 miles from the castle is an active mason.
 There were loads of locally-made pieces, plus rapiers, chain mail, maces and axes.
 While the tools are more of a novelty than functional weapons now, keeping the history and culture alive with traditionally trained blacksmiths is a pretty cool cultural layer.

 After exploring the castle, I stopped at Camera Obscura, a place full of optical illusion which offers incredible panoramic views of Edinburgh.
 The 15-minute Camera Obscura on the 5th floor made the £7 ticket worth every penny.
 It really is so cool seeing the whole of the city in a warm little room.
-Check out some of snapshots from the Camera Obscura.

 There were a number of cool optical illusions and holograms that are entertaining for all ages.
 If you’re traveling with kids in tow, this is a great place to keep them busy for a while!

 After all that exploring and sightseeing, I found a bunch of little Scottish stores to grab a few gifts for family and friends back in California.
 Tomorrow I leave for a tour of the Highlands andLoch Ness tomorrow with Timberbush Tours and I’m so excited to see a different side of the country!
 Stay tuned for a recap and photos from my tour of northern Scotland.